 This 2015 Northwestern University rodent study found: “Fear-inducing memories can be state dependent, meaning that they can best be retrieved if the brain states at encoding and retrieval are similar.
 Memories formed in a particular mood, arousal or drug-induced state can best be retrieved when the brain is back in that state.
 “It’s difficult for … Continue reading A study that provided evidence for basic principles of Primal Therapy

 Science demands some level of evidence.
 The usual practice is to develop one or more explanations – hypotheses – of a situation, and experimentally test them.
 An experiment’s findings are usually presented as evidence that each explanation of the tested situation may be either true or false.
-The findings often numerically express the probabilities of … Continue reading What scientific evidence can be offered for Primal Therapy’s capability to benefit people’s lives?
+Findings often numerically express probabilities of committing two … Continue reading What scientific evidence can be offered for Primal Therapy’s capability to benefit people’s lives?

 This 2015 UK bird study found that older mothers had female children who had fewer offspring than did the rest of the house sparrow population.
 The finding applied also to older fathers and their male children.
 In general, if a study didn’t directly demonstrate cause and effect, it isn’t appropriate to force the use of … Continue reading If research doesn’t provide causal evidence for effects, can epigenetics be forced in to explain everything?